FlavioCelestino/FlavioCelestino/README.md

 - 👋 Hi, I’m @FlavioCelestino
 - 👀 I’m interested in JavaScript, HTML, CSS, JAVA, Git and much more
-- 🌱 I’m currently learning Javascript and Angular
+- 🌱 I’m currently learning .NET, CSharp and Angular
 - 💞️ I’m looking to collaborate on applications and websites
 - 📫 How to reach me: solarisdev23@gmail.com